amhtj/autoencoder_for_cosmic_rays/README.md

 2. creator.py
 Used for creation of training or test sets or change vectors dimension for neural network.
+Use "upsampling" for create dataset with augmentation.

-Use "upsampling" for create dataset with augmentation. arguments
+Arguments:
---signal: signals
+* signal: signals
---noise: noised signals
+* noise: noised signals
---center: approximate peak position
+* center: approximate peak position
---window: size of output numpy array
+* window: size of output numpy array

-output: 2 numpy files
+Output: 2 numpy files

 4. denoiser.py
 Used for denoising input file.